 Let's make something clear right off the bat.
 There are no ten foot rattlesnakes...There are no eleven foot rattlesnakes.
 There are no fourteen foot rattlesnakes.
 They don't exist.
 Period.
 Want to know why I feel confident saying these things?
 Check out my FAQ.
-If an eight foot rattlesnake is found, there needs to be compelling proof presented because it is one of the top two or three biggest rattlesnakes ever found in the history of humans or rattlesnakes.
+If someone claims to have found an eight foot rattlesnake, there needs to be compelling proof presented because this would make it one of the top two or three biggest rattlesnakes ever found in the history of humans or rattlesnakes.
 I am afraid I cannot accept snake skins as evidence of giant snakes because it has been established that they stretch when removed from the snake, whether the stretching was purposeful or not.
 For a great description of this phenomenon, check out this link.

 Many of these pictures use the same camera tricks, specifically it's called "forced perspective".
 By positioning one object closer to the camera than another object that we can use for size reference, our sense of scale can be limited.
 Don't think that's a big deal?
 Check out these photographs I found online, or this video.

 By reading the whole column below, you can learn relevant natural history information (including maximum known sizes) for various snake species.
 If you're sent a picture of a "giant" dead rattlesnake and it's not included here, please bring it to my attention.

 |Demonstration photos courtesy of Mark Pyle|